PinkieORG/count_bootles/README.md

-This Matlab skript counts bottles in predefined images.
+This Matlab script counts bottles in predefined images.

 Examples are provided below.
 The skript makes the binary image of detected bottles and then simply counts them.